 Duration: 2h hike one way

-The trail starts from the Savage River Campground and ends at the edge of the Savage River.
-The easiest way to get there is by car and take a shuttle (green bus) to get back to the vehicle.
-The hike is not very complicated and can be completed in just over an hour.
-The descent will take about the same.
-When you leave the Campground the trail heads north and gradually climbs along a stream.
-After about ten minutes, the path rises and turns into a mountain trail, with its pebbles and hairpin turns.
-The vegetation gradually disappears and the unobstructed view of the valley is magnificent.
+The trail ends at the edge of the Savage River.
+The easiest way to get there is by car and take the Savage River shuttle (green bus) to get back to the vehicle.
+The entire trail is not very complicated and can be completed in 1-2 hours.

 Triple Lake Trail